Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 Nothing very fancy here: return the module from `sys.modules` if it has already been imported or try to locate the source file for the module, load it and return it.

-Nothing should block here either, but if we continue to read the `imp` module documentation, we can find a [very interesting function named `lock_help`](https://docs.python.org/2/library/imp.html#imp.lock_held) that says:
+Nothing should block here either, but if we continue to read the `imp` module documentation, we can find a [very interesting function named `lock_help`](https://docs.python.org/2/library/imp.html#imp.lock_held):

     On platforms with threads, a thread executing an import holds an internal lock until the import is complete.
 This lock blocks other threads from doing an import until the original import completes, which in turn prevents other threads from seeing incomplete module objects constructed by the original thread while in the process of completing its import (and the imports, if any, triggered by that).